Have you ever wondered how much life insurance costs?

 Term life insurance rates by age chart

+Age is a key factor in determining the cost of life insurance in Canada.
 The cost of life insurance goes up with age.
 That’s because the older you are, the higher your chance of dying.
-In other words, a 50-year-old will almost always pay more than a 30-year-old, even if both are in good health.
+In other words, a50-year-old will almost always pay more than a 30-year-old, even if both are in good health.

 However, when you are young, your monthly premiums don’t increase so much for every year that you age.
-But once you cross 50, the jump in your monthly premiums is significant, as the table below shows you.
+But once you cross 50, the jump is significant, as the table below shows you.

 Term life insurance rates by gender chart